lineanilt/godot/README.md

   </a>
 </p>

-This is a **fork of Godot 3.x** that adds a bunch of new features and merges some PRs.
+This is a **fork of Godot 3.x** that adds a bunch of new features and merges some PRs. <p title="This fork is mostly just graphical upgrades, so it won't write data to your project vanilla Godot doesn't know.
+Also, please read Flaws.">It can be a drop-in replacement for vanilla 3.x.
+Hover over this line for details.</p>
 - Export tooltips. `## Like this.` (35716)
 - NodePath export hints.
 (39155 - the bastards closed the PR.)
 - Shadow dither.
 (53967 - I added onto this with some other stuff.)